Updated: June 22nd, 2025

 Notes

 This build is the best cost to performance value currently.
-Ray Tracing is usable at this level.
-4K in many titles is possible.
-Future upgrades on GPU may require a 850w or higher PSU.
+Ray Tracing is solid at this level.
+Play in 4K/2160p in many titles is possible.
+Future upgrades to higher end GPUs may require a 1000w PSU.

 View Build